-Check brake fluid in reservoir for proper level.
-Add recommended brake fluid as required.
+Check brake fluid (DOT 4) in reservoir for proper level.
+Add fluid (DOT 4) as required.

 - 1. Minimum

 - 2. Maximum

 - 3. Operating range

 CAUTION Avoid getting brake fluid on skin or eyes - it may cause severe burns.
 In case of contact skin, wash thoroughly.
 In case of contact with the eyes, immediately rinse with plenty of water for at least 10 minutes and then consult a doctor immediately.